 Kali Uchis may be an aesthetic icon but she also has the skills to follow.
-Colombian by blood but born in Karly Loaiza, just outside of Washington DC, Uchis is one of those truly respectable artists who not only sings but writes her own lyrics, produces her own tracks and even directs her music videos.
+Colombian by blood but born just outside Washington DC, Uchis is one of those truly respectable artists who not only sings but writes her own lyrics, produces her own tracks and even directs her music videos.

 In her teen years, Uchis could have been considered rebellious, however could not have been described as lazy.
 She began writing poems and making music in high school while producing music videos for other artists as a form of income.

 Uchis first began making waves in the mixed genre of soul, R&B and indie pop, when she released her self-produced mixtape Drunken Babble in August 2012 at the age of 18.
 The mixtape introduces her unique style perfectly.
 Her influences of reggae and doo-wop, are exemplified in the syncopated chordal piano part in “Mucho Gusto“, and in the sampled backing vocals in “Pay Day” which is ultimately a more modern take on Bob Marley’s “How Many Times”.